 - Negotiation patterns.
 Does this creator always ask for 3x their actual rate?
 Do they ghost after initial contact?

 These are the things that determine whether a campaign succeeds or fails.
-And they live in relationships, not spreadsheets.
+None of them appear in a spreadsheet.

 The Expensive Blind Spot